Yash08official/Javascript-Part-1-Basic/3_Functions_and_Arrays/1_JavaScript_Functions_and_arrays/readme.md

 Functions : It is a small piece of code , which is doing some functionality and that code can be reused again and again

-And we declare functions in javascript using Function keyword, name of the function , paraenteses and closing that function
+And we declare functions in javascript using Function keyword, name of the function , parentheses and closing that function

 Now, Here